UPRISING OF THE SERBIAN PEOPLE ON THE BORDER OF LIKA, BOSNIA AND DALMACIA

 After conquering the eastern parts of Yugoslavia, the communists sent strong forces to Slovenia in order to destroy the Dinara Chetnik Division and other Serbian National Forces stationed in the area.
-All the anticommunist forces gathered in the Vipava Valley in northern Slovenia.
+All the anti-communist forces gathered in the Vipava Valley in northern Slovenia.
 Their intention was to cross the Soca River and go to Italy where they would meet English and American forces.
-In order to achieve this goal, the Chetniks had to stop advances of the communists and destroy the remains of the Italian fascists stationed in Gorica.
+In order to achieve this goal, the Chetniks had to stop the advances of the communists and destroy the remains of the Italian fascists stationed in Gorica.
 The Chetniks succeeded in capturing the key bridge on the Soca River.
 This ensured a safe passage for the soldiers and civilian population alike.
 After the crossing, the bridge was destroyed in order to stop communist advances.
 From this moment the Dinara Chetnik Division found itself in exile.

 March To Palma Novi

 After crossing into Italy, Chetnik forces were directed to march to Palma Novi where they were temporarily placed in a newly constructed camp.
-On the Feast of St. George’s (May 6) Chetniks stationed in Palma Novi received a direct order to turn over all of their weaponry.
+On the Feast of St. George’s Day (May 6) the Chetniks stationed in Palma Novi received a direct order to turn over all of their weaponry.
 Throughout Serbian history, the Feast of St. George marks the time of year when the patriots, whenever under occupation, gathered and armed themselves.
-This time they were forced to give up the weaponry they paid for with their own blood.
+This time they were forced to give up the weaponry they had paid for with their own blood.
 This tragic day brought several suicides among the fighters who could not stand this grave injustice.

 Palma Novi marks the end of the war road for the heroic Dinara Chetnik Division.